stevavoliajvar/stop_cloudflare/PEOPLE.md

+"If Cloudflare truly believes in free speech, why am I blocked by all of their corporate accounts?
+Why do they censor comments on their blog by their critics?
+Why do they attempt to censor reviews on third party sites?
+Free speech when it serves them or is convenient.
+Anyway..." ([phyzonloop](https://twitter.com/phyzonloop/status/1294431505268248576))

+"This cloudflare captcha crap on Patreon when I’m posting an update is ticking me off.
+It says to prevent it make sure your computer is virus free.
+Mine is & it still gives me the captcha every time.
+I think it’s a ploy to DL a browser extension." ([karlkleese](https://twitter.com/KarlKleese/status/1294460722341191680))

+"Great!
+Pls, get rid of cloudflare.
+Every hour captcha hell, no vpn or any proxy." ([aleonidovitch](https://twitter.com/ALeonidovitch/status/1294319107303768064))

 "captchas makes it so I can't visit some sites now.
 Verify I am human but it doesn't refresh / forward to the site I'm visiting as expected.
 Manual refresh brings captcha again, often with none of what they are asking you to click on.
 Refresh on some sites work" ([matrixglitch1](https://twitter.com/MatrixGlitch1/status/1290753303765286913))

 "Question why do I always have to click umbrellas on cloudflare but Shopify hasn’t made captcha a standard in there api -- ?" ([la3life](https://twitter.com/La3Life/status/1290264301458976770))